ziaenezhad/blog/content/post/en/dokku-installation-todo-list/index.en.md

 title: Dokku Installation TODO list
 date: 2022-06-18
 image: cover.jpg
-description: Dokku is an extensible, open source Platform as a Service that runs on a single server of your choi In this post I made my own Dokku installation todo list.
+description: Dokku is an extensible, open source Platform as a Service that runs on a single server of your choice.
+In this post I made my own Dokku installation todo list.
 tags: [
   "Docker",
   "Dokku",